incf-nidash/nidm-specs/README.md

 Thanks for your interest in contributing to NIDM!

 The NIDM working group is a collaboration supported by the [INCF](http://www.incf.org).
-We meet every week by videoconference.
+We meet every week by videoconference on Mondays at 8:30-9:30am PDT / 11:30am-12:30pm EDT / 4:30-5:30pm BST.
 The group is always open to new contributors who are interested in neuroimaging data sharing.
 To join the call or to ask any question, please email us at incf-nidash-nidm@googlegroups.com.
 There are many ways to contribute.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Other resources
  * [NIDM specifications](http://nidm.nidash.org)